9: Biohydrogen - An Introduction

 Deo, D., Ozgur, E., Eroglu, I., Gunduz, U., & Yucel, M. (2012).
 Photofermentative Hydrogen Production in Outdoor Conditions.
 Hydrogen Energy - Challenges and Perspectives. doi: 10.5772/50390.
 Creative Commons Attribution 3.0 License,

 We studied nitrogenase in Chapter x.xx.
-The net reaction for the fixation of nitrogen is shown below.
+The net reaction for nitrogen fixation is shown below.

 \begin{equation}